In this section:

 There is an expanded version: "Reynaerts historie".
 The first part is pretty much identical to "Van den vos Reynaerde", but after that, 4,300 lines have been added for a total of ca. 7,800 lines.

 This addition corresponds to books 2, 3 and 4 in the lübeckian Reynke de Vos.
 Reynke's enemies have not given up; animals and birds complain about him, and Reynke must again appear before the king.
-Here he spends a lot of time describing the incredible treasures of his fictitious treasure.
+Here he spends a lot of time describing the incredible valuables in his fictitious treasure.
 As the trial leads nowhere, the wolf Ysengrim chooses instead to challenge Reynaert to a duel.

 "Reynaerts historie" exists in a manuscript in Brussels, which unfortuntaely is not available online (HS 14601).
 The last 1,000 lines also survive in another manuscript (Hague KB 75 B 7).